Assisting Indian Country With Critical Needs During COVID-19

 While tribal communities await a decision on federal funding, Partnership With Native Americans (PWNA) is doing all we can to continue to make deliveries to our tribal partners.
 We are also following health best practices for our drivers and staff, including social distancing, handwashing and sanitizing.

 Several reservations have enacted travel restrictions to mitigate the risk of spreading the virus, including Rosebud, Pine Ridge, Northern Cheyenne, the Navajo Nation and (as of this posting) nine others in the Northern Plains and Southwest.
-However, each of these communities has continued to allow PWNA onto the reservation so that we can distribute vital supplies to program partners, such as food, water, food, toilet paper and other essentials, as part of our Northern Plains Reservation Aid and Southwest Reservation Aid programs.
+However, each of these communities has continued to allow PWNA onto the reservation so that we can distribute vital supplies to program partners, such as food, water, food, toilet paper and other essentials, as part of our program services under Northern Plains Reservation Aid, Sioux Nation Relief Fund and Native American Aid in the Northern Plains and Southwest Reservation Aid, Southwest Indian Relief Council and Navajo Relief Fund in the Southwest.

 Besides those with travel restrictions, our partners throughout Indian Country are depending on PWNA to continue to deliver and help address their most immediate needs.
 Our warehouse distribution center teams in South Dakota and Phoenix are working tirelessly to distribute critical supplies, along with our drivers who are putting in the maximum number of DOT-allotted driving hours to ensure we reach communities quickly.